SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The PNPLA3 gene provides instructions for making a protein which is found in fat cells (adipocytes) and liver cells (hepatocytes).
-The liver is a part of the digestive system that helps break down food, store energy, and remove waste products, including toxins.
-The function of the PNPLA3 protein is not well understood, but it is thought to help regulate the development of adipocytes and the production and breakdown of fats (lipogenesis and lipolysis) in hepatocytes and adipocytes.
-Studies indicate that the activity (expression) of the PNPLA3 gene decreases during periods without food (fasting) and increases after eating, suggesting that the amount of PNPLA3 protein produced is regulated as needed to help process and store fats in the diet.
+The PNPLA3 gene provides instructions for making an enzyme that is found in fat cells (adipocytes) and liver cells (hepatocytes).
+The liver is part of the digestive system, and it helps break down food, store energy, and remove waste products.
+The PNPLA3 enzyme is thought to help regulate the development of adipocytes and the production and breakdown of fats (lipogenesis and lipolysis) in adipocytes and hepatocytes.
+Studies indicate that the activity (expression) of the PNPLA3 gene decreases during periods without food (fasting) and increases after eating, suggesting that the PNPLA3 enzyme is produced as needed to help store or break down fats in the liver.

 Health Conditions Related to Genetic Changes

-The PNPLA3 gene variation associated with NAFLD changes the protein building block (amino acid) isoleucine to the amino acid methionine at protein position 148, written as Ile148Met or I148M.
-Research suggests that the altered protein leads to increased production and decreased breakdown of fats in the liver.
-Studies are ongoing to determine how this and other genetic changes contribute to the development of NAFLD and its complications.
+The PNPLA3 gene variant that is associated with MASLD leads to the substitution of the protein building block (amino acid) isoleucine for the amino acid methionine at protein position 148, written as Ile148Met or I148M.
+Research suggests that the altered enzyme has decreased activity, resulting in a buildup of fats in the liver.
+Having this altered PNPLA3 enzyme also increases the risk of inflammation of the liver (metabolic dysfunction-associated steatohepatitis, also known as MASH), permanent liver damage (cirrhosis), and liver cancer (hepatocellular carcinoma) in people with MASLD.
+Ongoing research will show how this change in PNPLA3 and other genetic changes contribute to the development of MASLD and its complications.

 More About This Health Condition